WICG/attribution-reporting-api/AGGREGATE.md

 }
 ```

+To limit the impact of a single compromised key, multiple keys (up to a small
+limit) can be provided.
+The browser should independently pick a key uniformly at
+random for each payload it encrypts to avoid associating different reports.
-A public key endpoint should not reuse an ID string for a different key.
-In
+Additionally, a public key endpoint should not reuse an ID string for a
-particular, IDs must be unique within a single response to be valid.
-In the case
+different key.
+In particular, IDs must be unique within a single response to be
-of backwards incompatible changes to this scheme (e.g. in future versions of the
+valid.
+In the case of backwards incompatible changes to this scheme (e.g. in
-API), the endpoint URL should also change.
+future versions of the API), the endpoint URL should also change.

 **Note:** The browser may need some mechanism to ensure that the same set of
 keys are delivered to different users.